nallen05/old-norse/flokkr/README.md

   (:after 0.25 :do (task2) :repeat)) ;; timer 2
 ```

-Each a timer define a time duration (expressed in seconds) between the start of the a tick & the start a subsequent tick when it should activate.
+Each a timer defines its own time duration (expressed in seconds) between the start of the current tick & the start of a future tick when it should activate.

 ```